MuhammadUsamaAwan/devops_notes/03 Build Tools.md

 For JavaScript applications

 - `npm pack` = to pack all code in a single .tgz file
-- in server copy and unpack the .tgz file then install dependencies with `npm install` and start the server using npm
+- In server copy and unpack the .tgz file then install dependencies with `npm install` and start the server using npm
-- for frontend JavaScript applications you need to create a build first
+- For frontend JavaScript applications you need to create a build first

 For other programming lanaguages other similar build tools exists like Pip for Python